DamianKrecisz/CookBalance/README.md

 The application is produced to improve skills in the Angular framework and Firebase.

  In the future, I want to expand the application with new modules, including:
- - Calories and micronutrient counter
+ - calories and micronutrient counter,
- - Sharing your own recipes with others
+ - sharing your own recipes with others,
- - Opinions and ranking of recipes
+ - opinions and ranking of recipes.

 ## Short user pages description

 ### Login/register page

- - The user can register and login via tradicional method - email and password or Google+ account
+ - The user can register and login via tradicional method - email and password or Google+ account.
  - Login via facebook is currently unavailable.

 ### User profile page
- - Users can enter information about themselves, i.e. gender, weight, age, date of birth and physical activity
+ - Users can enter information about themselves, i.e. gender, weight, age, date of birth and physical activity.
- - Temporarily, the data will calculate calories to maintain the entered weight and BMI
+ - Temporarily, the data will calculate calories to maintain the entered weight and BMI.
- - In the future, it will be possible to make nutritional plans according to these data
+ - In the future, it will be possible to make nutritional plans according to these data.
- - The user can also change his password and delete the account
+ - The user can also change his password and delete the account .

 ### Recipes page

- - Here you can browse through all the recipes available in the database
+ - Here you can browse through all the recipes available in the database.

 ### Favorite recipes page

- - After adding a recipe to favorites, the user can review it here
+ - After adding a recipe to favorites, the user can review it here.

 ### Saved menu

- - Users can create a new menu and view other saved menus
+ - Users can create a new menu and view other saved menus.

 ### Shopping list

- - In the menu view, the user can save all ingredients used in all recipes in the menu
+ - In the menu view, the user can save all ingredients used in all recipes in the menu.
- - If a ingredient occurs more than once, it is added together
+ - If a ingredient occurs more than once, it is added together.
- - In the list, after selecting the checkbox next to an ingredient, it is moved to end of the list so that all missing ingredients are always displayed at the top of the list
+ - In the list, after selecting the checkbox next to an ingredient, it is moved to end of the list so that all missing ingredients are always displayed at the top of the list.

 ## Short admin pages description

-> I turned off the mobile view in admin's tabs - administrators should make all changes on the dekstop version
+> I turned off the mobile view in admin's tabs - administrators should make all changes on the dekstop version.

 ### Dashboard